 After the buyer has had the opportunity to review these materials, the buyer will typically make an offer for the business and present it to the owner in the form of a letter of intent.
-The letter of intent will outline the essential/material terms of the contemplated transaction, notably the purchase price and how it will be paid and other relevant terms and conditions, and will give the buyer a period of exclusivity to negotiate and attempt to close the transaction.
-This exclusivity provision, also referred to as a “no shop clause,” will protect the buyer from the possibility that he will spend time and money on the transaction only to find that it has been sold to another buyer.
+The letter of intent will outline the essential/material terms of the contemplated transaction, notably the purchase price and how it will be paid and other relevant terms and conditions.
+It can also give the buyer a period of exclusivity to negotiate and attempt to close the transaction.
+This exclusivity provision, also referred to as a "no shop clause," will protect the buyer from the possibility that he will spend time and money on the transaction only to find that it has been sold to another buyer.

 4. The Purchase Agreement

 After the parties agree to and sign the letter of intent, buyer's due diligence review will typically continue/ proceed in earnest while buyer's legal counsel drafts an asset purchase agreement which will spell out in considerable detail all of the terms and conditions of the contemplated transaction and will provide for related indemnities, etc.